monkeysppp/VBCoachNotes/Attacking.md

 - Attacking must use the full width of the net and put the opposition's middle blocker under pressure
 - Attackers should make decisions based on the block
 - The only difference between men's and ladies is the number of slide attacks, otherwise training is the same
+- Make a conscious decision about the speed of attack, as dictated by the team's ability (to pass and set)
+- A faster attack can create holes in the block and rush the opposition's passers; a higher attack can still work well though
+  - Consider having a target for the fast attack to hit
+  - The setter's aim is to make a 1-on-1 for their hitter
 - Train the timing of the attack as a discrete target; teach this by focussing on the approach step the attacker's are on at the point the ball is set

 A good attacker should be strong in all stages of the attack: